 - There is something wrong with me

 - I will never find love again

-In time and with God’s help, Victoria’s broken heart was healed.
-Scripture played an important part in her healing, especially Psalm 31 and the Gospel stories of broken women in the Bible.
+In time and with God’s help and God’s word, Victoria’s broken heart was healed.
+The healing power of God began in Psalm 31 and the Gospel stories of broken women in the Bible.
 Her love of God grew.
 She also took advantage of Divorce Care.
-Songs that were especially meaningful to Victoria were “Through it all”, and “There is Coming a Day.”
+Songs that helped the pain of a broken heart were “Through it all”, and “There is Coming a Day.”
 These songs are based on God’s promise.

 The most beautiful part of Victoria’s healing was the way that God used two older, godly ladies who were divorced.
 The spirit of the Lord led them to Victoria.
 In fact, one of them accidentally went to Victoria’s house, not knowing she lived there much less the situation she was in.
 These women spoke to Victoria from the heart of God because they knew the words of God well.
 They knew that He was the God of all comfort.

 Victoria admits that the one mistake that she made in the healing process was pulling away from people and not doing more fun things.
 However, she knew healing was taking place when one day she realized that she did not need a man to walk alongside her because she had Jesus.
 He is her Rock and will never leave her.

-Olivia’s broken heart was healed through Bible reading, help from friends, and counseling.
+Olivia’s broken heart was healed through Bible study, help from a best friend and counseling.
 She admits that what did not help her was talking about it too much.
 She had to lean heavily on God’s way described in this Scripture:

 “Beloved, never avenge yourselves, but leave it to the wrath of God, for it is written, ‘Vengeance is mine, I will repay, says the Lord.’ ” Romans 12:19 ESV

 Today Olivia wants to tell you:

 “God’s love and healing is real.
 Know that you are worthy, so make better choices for your future, your children or children to come.
 Your circumstances may or may not change but who you are can.
 How you respond, how you live and what you believe, will shape your life.”